Complete 2024 South Carolina Election Results & Analysis

 ||

 When Democratic Senator Thomas McElveen announced his retirement, four Republicans and three Democrats filed to run in this redrawn district (+5 Democrat).
-Army veteran and entrepreneur Jones defeats former Camden Mayor Graham, who won the Democratic Primary back in June by a mere 24 votes.
+Army veteran and entrepreneur Jones comes just short of beating former Camden Mayor Graham, who won the Democratic Primary back in June by a mere 24 votes.
+This is a Democratic hold in the Senate on a night when many of their seats were flipped.

 SC SENATE DISTRICT 36 |